-- 5.32 The 2003 Act provides that, where a Premises Licence authorises the supply of alcohol, a mandatory condition is that no supply of alcohol may be made at a time when no Designated Premises Supervisor has been specified on the licence.
-That individual must hold a valid Personal Licence. - 5.33 The Licensing Authority expects that the Designated Premises Supervisor (DPS) will spend a significant amount of time on the licensed premise.
-When not on the premise and unless exceptional circumstances prevail, the DPS must be contactable.
-When not available on the premise a DPS should nominate and brief a competent, authorised 'person in charge' to act in their absence.
+- 5.33 The 2003 Act provides that, where a Premises Licence authorises the supply of alcohol, a mandatory condition is that no supply of alcohol may be made at a time when no Designated Premises Supervisor (DPS) has been specified on the licence.
+That individual must hold a valid Personal Licence. - 5.34 The Licensing Authority expects that the DPS will spend a significant amount of time on the licensed premise.
+When not on the premises and unless exceptional circumstances prevail, the DPS must be contactable. - 5.35 When not available on the premises a DPS should nominate and brief a competent, authorised 'Person in Charge' to act in their absence.
 The DPS is expected to give such delegation in writing to confirm this.
-It is expected that the nominated person will normally be a personal licence holder.
-However, the overall responsibility for the supervision of alcohol sales will always remain with the DPS. - 5.34 The 2003 Act was amended in 2009 to allow certain Community Premises which have, or are applying for, a Premises Licence that authorises alcohol sales to also apply for the disapplication of certain mandatory conditions.
+It is expected that the nominated person will normally be a Personal Licence holder.
+However, the overall responsibility for the supervision of alcohol sales will always remain with the DPS. - 5.36 The 2003 Act was amended in 2009 to allow certain Community Premises which have, or are applying for, a Premises Licence that authorises alcohol sales to also apply for the disapplication of certain mandatory conditions.
 Such applications can only be made by a committee or board of individuals with responsibility for the management of the premises.
 If such an application is successful, the main effect is that the licence holder becomes responsible for the supervision and authorisation of all alcohol sales and there will be no requirement for a DPS/Personal Licence holder.

-5.35 Community Premises are defined as premises that are or form part of a church hall, chapel hall or other similar building; or a village hall, parish hall or community hall or other similar building.
+5.37 Community Premises are defined as premises that are or form part of a church hall, chapel hall or other similar building; or a village hall, parish hall or community hall or other similar building.